Multiply your sales 10, 20, or even 30x

 making a really bad hiring choice.
 Or - most painful of all - turning off a great prospect!

-But before I give you a list of considerations, let me share some "rep relationship" foibles from the standpoint
+But before I give you a list of considerations, let me share some "rep relationship" foibles from

 Vendor HORROR Stories